Level Of Detail (LOD)

 Yeah! this looks like a perfect block.
-Lets go back to object mode, then select render, bake second life sculpties.I import the resulting sculptie-map into Second-life.
+Lets go back to object mode, then select render, bake SL sculpties.I import the resulting sculptie-map into OpenSim (or a compatible online world).
 And wonder, what happens.

 After creating the sculptie and applying the texture, we see a perfect cube.
 Congratulations.
 But what is this ?
 We move away from the object, and suddenly some of the edges jump away from their dedicated position, and the bottom and the top get bumpy.
 We go further away and it gets even worth.
 Can we explain what happen here ?
 And can we doo something against this behaviour ?